lrbalt/epd-bootscreen/README.md

 # Installation

-On a Raspberry Pi Zero, I've added the `epd-bootscreen.server` to `/lib/systemd/system` and enabled the service using
+On a Raspberry Pi Zero, I've added the `epd-bootscreen.service` to `/lib/systemd/system` and enabled the service using

 ```
 sudo systemctl enable epd-bootscreen